hm-lang/core/proposals/README.md

 ```

 Calling an impure function anywhere in a function makes that function impure.
-Calling a pure function with an nested, impure function as an argument
+Passing an impure function as an argument to a pure function similarly makes
-makes that unnested function call impure.
+the function call impure.

-TODO: calling `print` is technically an impurity, although it would be nice
-to be able to make an exception here since stdout can be thought of as outside
+Importantly, the function `print` is considered a pure function, despite having some side
+effects outside the program.
+Standard output and error logging -- i.e., `stdout` and `stderr` --
+are not normally connected to the input of the program, which is why we consider `print`
-of the control of the program to read from.
-Users who pipe stdout into a file
+as pure.
+Some uses of `stdout` and `stderr` can make the execution of the program impure (with
-are creating an impure function from a pure function (e.g., print can be pure).
+real side effects), e.g., if they are redirected to files which are then read by the program.
+We don't consider this use case to provide a sufficient justification to make `print` an impure
+function, since this can be considered as making the pure program execution as impure
+via its being nested within an impure function (i.e., the user redirecting output to a file).
+Plus, while redirecting `stderr` and `stdout` to files is a regular occurrence, reading from
+those same files in the program generating those streams is not.

 TODO: discussion on how it's impossible to copy impure functions
 unless they are explicitly typed as copyable.  e.g., reading or writing to a file